Article

 Prime Time for Music Festivals & Performances

 Savannah hosts a variety of festivals throughout the year, and the spring is no exception, especially for music lovers.
-There's the 17-day Savannah Music Festival, which celebrates music of all sounds and genres.
+There's the 17-day Savannah Music Festival, which celebrates music of all sounds and genres with numerous family-friendly options available.
 Classical music lovers will sway to the enchanting sounds of the Savannah Philharmonic's Phil the Neighborhoods free concert in Chippewa Square.
 No matter your musical preferences, Savannah's springtime event calendar is guaranteed to please!

 04